50/20/30 Method Is Perfect if You’re on a Budget… but Still Have a Life

 Let’s start with the biggest chunk.
 That 50% number you should put toward necessities is a maximum.
 Yes, that’s right.
 A maximum.

 If your monthly bills are higher than 50% of your monthly income, you need to make some adjustments.
 Ideally, your housing shouldn’t cost more than 30% of your take-home pay.
 If it does, you may need to consider downsizing.
 It’s not fun, but it could be a key step to getting ahead financially.

 Next, take a good look at your personal spending.
 Again, that 30% is a hard line.
-If you go over your past year’s bank statements, you’ll probably find that you are fudging a bit high in this category.
+If you go over your past year’s bank statements, you’ll probably find that your spending is a bit high in this category.
 I know I’ve been guilty.
-Try these tips:

-- How often do you eat out at restaurants?
-Be honest with yourself and think about lunch during the workday, too.
-Can you trim that?
-You can probably cut that in half without suffering a bit.
-Don’t believe me?
-Try it.
+How often do you eat out at restaurants?
+Are you using these tips and tools to save money on groceries?
+Be honest with yourself, and think about lunch during the workday, too.
+Can you trim that expense?
+Maybe you’ve got space outside and can start a garden.

-- Shopping: We all love it, even if we claim we don’t.
+Shopping: We all love it, even if we claim we don’t.
 It may be clothes.
-It might be books.
+Or it might be books.
 Whatever your weakness is, set a budget for yourself.
 Have old stuff you don’t want anymore?
 Sell it and add that money to this part of the budget!

-Finally, realize that the 20% is where this simple budgeting system helps you the most.
+Finally, realize that the financial goals category is where this simple budgeting system helps you the most.
 That 20% is not a hard cap.
 If you can find a way to save more, pay off more on your debts or boost your investments, do it.

-Is it fun?
-No, but with the 50/20/30 rule, it’s not torture, either.
-It’s about prioritizing and then weeding out those expenditures you can live without.
-It’s not about living like a hermit or denying yourself any fun or extravagance.
+Just remember: Personal finance is about prioritizing and then weeding out expenditures you can live without.
+It’s not about living like a hermit or denying yourself any fun.